BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Reproducibility and Open Science

 Regarding the software itself, the current main code base is written in object-oriented Fortran 2003.
 Clearly, this may represent a significant hurdle for many users, as most astrophysics students today are typically more exposed to languages like Python or C than Fortran.
 This choice of language is primarily historical, and due to the fact that a large part of the legacy code base was originally written in Fortran, most notably \HEALPix\ \citep{gorski2005} and \commander\ \citep{eriksen:2004,eriksen2008}.
 However, a second important motivation for adopting Fortran is that it remains one of the fastest languages even today in terms of computational speed and memory management.
 As far as readability and extendability goes, the code has been designed with a strong focus on object-orientation, and we believe that adding support for several types of new sub-classes is relatively straight-forward.
 This includes classes for new signal components; noise or beam representations; or TOD models.
 On the other hand, modifying the underlying memory management, component separation infrastructure, or parallelization paradigm, is likely to be difficult without expert knowledge.
-A guide to the current software is provided by \citet{bp05}.
-As two real-world demonstrations of the extendability of the framework, we present preliminary applications to both \emph{LiteBIRD} and \WMAP\ in two companion papers \citep{bp06,bp24}.
+A guide to the current software is provided by \citet{bp03}.
+As a real-world demonstration of the extendability of the framework, we present a preliminary application to \WMAP\ in \citep{bp17}.

 As useful as we hope the current version will be, we do believe that developing a massively parallel version of \commander\ in Python would be a useful, interesting and intellectually challenging task, and we would encourage (and support!) work in this direction.
 For reference, the current \commander\ Fortran source code spans 45\,000 lines,\footnote{Interestingly, only about 6000 lines are directly associated with TOD processing, while 14\,000 lines are directly associated with component separation; the rest is spent on general data infrastructure and tools.} which can likely be reduced by a significant factor if written in a less verbose language; porting this to Python would obviously be a major undertaking, but certainly feasible for even just a small team of talented and motivated researchers.